How should you choose a mortgage?

 Some of the questions asked include :

-Furthermore, first-time buyers planning on a low- or no-downpayment mortgage may be routed to specific loan program depending on whether their downpayment is a gift, or is sourced from their own funds.
+Furthermore, buyers may be routed to specific loan program depending on whether their downpayment is a gift from family, or is sourced from their own funds.

-This graphic can be embedded in your website, blog, or favorite social network such as Facebook.
-Choose the image width which works best, copy the code using CTRL-C, then paste the code as-is to your site.
+To embed the infographic, choose the image width which suits you best, copy the code using CTRL-C, then paste the code as-is to your site.

 Mortgage guidelines are loosening and it’s getting easier to get approved for a mortgage.
 Furthermore, with mortgage rates low, purchasing power is extended.
 It’s an excellent time to consider homeownership and the purchase of a new home.